 A variety of native wisteria developed by Longwood Gardens, Pennsylvania, with Mt.
 Cuba, one of six legacy estates of the du Pont family

-The only plant which is not a native is the Japanese primula of which the owner, having seen them in the Quarry Garden at Winterthur, was particularly fond.
-Lilac is not strictly native, either, but it has been widely naturalized outside of its native area.
+The second is the Japanese primula of which the owner, having seen them in the Quarry Garden at Winterthur, was particularly fond.

 Japanese primula in high Summer

 Among the singularities of these grounds is a meadow garden, sloping down towards the bigger pond.